Citymonstret/Kvantum/README.md

 * Webjars resources as static files
 * ... and the system can also be extended programmatically, both by extending the application itself, by scripts and by plugins.

-and as a web framework with a powerful API.
-Everything served by Kvantum, regardless if it's dynamic or static, can be managed by templates.
-Kvantum supports Crush, JTwig and Apache Velocity out of the box!

 ### Examples
 Code examples can be found at [this](https://github.com/IntellectualSites/Kvantum/tree/master/Examples) link.
 There are also some sample projects (may not be up to date): [Forum](https://github.com/Sauilitired/Forum), [KvantumBlog](https://github.com/IntellectualSites/KvantumBlog), [Foton](https://github.com/IntellectualSites/Foton) and [KvantumBukkit](https://github.com/Sauilitired/KvantumBukkit).

 ### Prerequisites
-Kvantum only requires Java 8 (or later versions) to be installed on your system.
+Kvantum only requires Java 10 (or later versions) to be installed on your system.

 ### How to run